mr-ravin/video-streaming-server/README.md

 # video-stream-server-nodejs
-This repository includes a simple video streamming server, which randomly selects a video and plays it.
+This repository includes a simple video streaming server, which randomly selects a video and plays it.
 This server is written in nodejs.

 #### Programmer: [Ravin Kumar](http://mr-ravin.github.io)